 Insider Tip

-Book international flights 2-3 months ahead for best fares.
-Consider arriving a day early to acclimate before onward travel.
-The airport operates 24/7 but most international flights arrive late evening.
+Book international flights two to three months ahead for the best fares, and consider arriving a day early to settle in before onward travel.
+The airport operates around the clock, though most international flights arrive late evening.
 Domestic connections to La Paz, Cochabamba, and Sucre are frequent and affordable.

 3-6 hours to first missions